 Psst!
-We may receive a small commission for affiliate links posted within this page, such as Amazon, but at absolutely no cost to you.
+We may receive a small commission for affiliate links posted within this page, such as Amazon and Walmart, but at absolutely no cost to you.
 All opinions are our own.
-If you'd like to know more, please visit the Disclosure Page, and thanks for dropping by!
+Visit the Disclosure Page for details.
+Thanks for dropping by!

 Wondering if you might have a dust mite infestation, or just looking for a way to prevent them?
-In this post, we cover 14 easy tips on how to reduce and prevent dust mites within your home, along with a little information about them.
+In this post, we cover 14 easy tips on how to reduce and prevent dust mites within your home along with a little information about them.

 Dust mites are tiny, blind, microscopic mites that dwell pretty much anywhere that’s warm and humid.

 Watch a Quick Video About Dust Mites

 In a rush or want to know more?
 Check out this quick video, courtesy of PBS via Deep Look on Youtube.

 WARNING: some may find it graphic or…well, just a bit gross.
 But, hey, #CleaningMotivation